rakuten-ads/Rakuten-Reward-Native-iOS/doc/APIReference/README.md

 | Name | Description
 | --- | ---
 | noMissionFound | Mission list is empty
+| missionReachedCap | When a mission achievement is already reached its cap (v6.2.0 and newer)
 | noUnclaimedItemFound | UnclaimedItem list is empty
 | sessionNotInitialized | SDK is not initialized
 | featureDisabledByUser | SDK function is not active by user